 We were founded in 1990 in California.
 In 2017, AECOM acquired Shimmick and consolidated us with its existing construction services, which included former legacy construction operations from Morrison Knudsen, Washington Group International, and others.
 In January 2021, we began operating as an independent company under new private ownership.
 While our legacy companies have a long history operating in the United States, we have a limited operating history as an independent company.
 Following our separation from AECOM, we began a transformation to shift our strategy to meet the nation's growing need for water and other critical infrastructure.
 We believe our competitive strengths, which are discussed below, position us to execute this strategy and capitalize on market opportunities.
-However, our limited operating history as an independent company and historical dependence on AECOM subject us to a number of risks, such as an inability to obtain necessary bonding and the need to incur additional operating expenses to create or supplement the corporate infrastructure necessary to operate as an independent company.
+However, our limited operating history as an independent company.
+Following our separation from AECOM, we began a transformation to shift our strategy in operating expenses to create or supplement the corporate infrastructure.
+We believe our competitive strengths, which are discussed below, position us to execute this strategy and capitalize on market opportunities.
+However, our limited operating history as an independent company.
 We are also involved in ongoing disputes with AECOM, which could adversely impact our business.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations - AECOM Sale Transactions" for a definition and discussion of the AECOM Sale Transactions and "Risk Factors - Risks Related to our Projects - We have a limited operating history as an independent company and have been historically dependent on our prior owner, AECOM," "- Risks Related to Our Business and Industry - We are involved in ongoing disputes with our prior owner, AECOM, which could adversely impact our business," "- We may be required to make additional payments to AECOM pursuant to contractual arrangements" and "- If AECOM defaults on its contractual obligations to us or under agreements in which we are a beneficiary, our business could be materially and adversely impacted" for a discussion of risks related to AE
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations - AECOM Sale Transactions" for a definition and discussion of the AECOM Sale Transactions and "Risk Factors - Risks Related to our Projects - We have a limited operating history as an independent company and have been historically dependent on our prior owner, AECOM," "- Risks Related to Our Business and Industry - We are involved in ongoing disputes with our prior owner, AECOM, which could adversely impact our business," "- We may be required to make additional payments to AECOM pursuant to contractual arrangements" and "- If AECOM defaults on its contractual obligations to us or under agreements in which we are a benefic

 For the six months ended June 30, 2023 and July 1, 2022, we generated revenue of \$319.3 million and \$293.6 million, respectively, and net (loss) income attributable to Shimmick Corporation of \$(19.6) million and \$3.7 million, respectively.
 Adjusted EBITDA was \$(2.9) million and \$31.9 million for the six months ended June 30, 2023 and July 1, 2022, respectively.
 Adjusted net (loss) income was \$(12.0) million and \$22.7 million for the six months ended June 30, 2023 and July 1, 2022, respectively.
+Adjusted net (loss) income was \$(12.0) million and \$22.7 million for the six months ended June 30, 2023 and July 1, 2022, respectively.
 For the years ended December 30, 2022 and December 31, 2021, we generated revenue of \$664.2 million and \$572.7 million, respectively, and net income attributable to Shimmick Corporation of \$3.8 million and \$45.4 million, respectively.
 Adjusted EBITDA was \$47.0 million and \$(193.6) million for the years ended December 30, 2022 and December 31, 2021, respectively.
 Adjusted net income (loss) was \$29.5 million and (\$184.3) million for the years ended December 30, 2022 and December 31, 2021, respectively.
-For reconciliations of Adjusted EBITDA and Adjusted net (loss) income, in each case the most directly comparable GAAP financial measure, see "- Summary Selected Consolidated Financial Data" below.
+For reconciliations of Adjusted EBITDA and Adjusted net (loss) income to net (loss) income, in each case the most directly comparable GAAP financial measure, see "- Summary Selected Consolidated Financial Data" below.